Transportation Technology Center

 The Transportation Technology Center (TTC) is a railroad equipment testing and training facility located northeast of Pueblo, Colorado, owned by the Federal Railroad Administration (FRA).
 It was built in 1971 as the High Speed Ground Test Center (HSGTC) for the Department of Transportation (DOT) and its original purpose was to test several hovertrain concepts.
 When those projects were completed in the 1970s, the site was handed to the FRA.

-Since October 2022, operations at the TTC have been managed by ENSCO, Inc. (ENSCO) under a "Indefinite Duration, Indefinite Quantity" (IDIQ) contract establishing responsibility for research and development, testing, engineering, and training services at the TTC.
+Since October 2022, operations at the TTC have been managed by ENSCO under a "indefinite duration, indefinite quantity" (IDIQ) contract establishing responsibility for research and development, testing, engineering, and training services at the TTC.

 History

 Site selection

 Two United States Department of Commerce initiatives are credited with the genesis of the HSGTC: the Northeast Corridor Transportation Project (1964) and the High Speed Ground Transportation Act of 1965, which created the Office of High Speed Ground Transportation (OHSGT).
 OHSGT was absorbed by the FRA, part of the DOT, following that agency's creation in 1967.
 At the time, OHSGT, whose charter was to research and develop high speed rail transit, was investigating the use of magnetic or air cushion levitation of rail vehicles, but there were no suitable test sites.
 The 1968 amendment to the High Speed Ground Transportation Act authorized the Secretary of Transportation to acquire a test site.
 A proposed test site was investigated at the former Lowry Air Force Base near Denver, Colorado, but abandoned as the terrain was too rough; further site evaluation led the United States Secretary of Transportation to select the site for HSGTC near Pueblo in December 1969.
 The Pueblo site offered the advantage of varied weather conditions, with average mean temperatures ranging from 14 to 92 F and annual precipitation of 11.84 in, including 31.7 in of snow.

 Minimum site dimensions were dictated by the distance and geometry required for the high-speed trains under development to reach their top speeds of 250 to 300 mph; the minimum specified radius of curvature was 2.5 mi, making the planned test track/guideway oval approximately 5 × 8 mi.
 Secretary John A. Volpe officially designated the site in January 1970; a 50-year lease was signed by the DOT and the State of Colorado on August 22, 1970.
 The state land board acquired several small parcels to assemble a contiguous site, and under the terms of the lease, the cost was $10 and had two renewal options.
 Grading, soil stabilization, and storm drain construction began that August.
 Access was initially provided by a county-owned gravel road, extended by 6 mi; later, a 19 mi paved road was built from the Pueblo Memorial Airport.
 The first extension has been exercised and the lease has been extended through August 22, 2070.